 - B. A fence may be located on the property or in a yard setback area subject to the following: - 1.
-A fence, hedge, wall, retaining wall, or combination thereof located in front of a building may be up to 3.5-feet in total height.
+A fence, hedge, wall, retaining wall, or combination thereof located in front of a building may be up to 3.5-feet in total height as seen from the front property line.
 Fences, hedges, and/or walls located within 2 feet above a retaining wall, as measured on a horizontal plane, shall be measured together for the purposes of determining height. - 2.
-A fence, hedge, wall, located next to and behind the forward most building, or within more than 40 feet of the right-of-way, whichever is less may be up to: - a.
+A fence, hedge, wall, located next to and behind the forward most building, or within more than 40 feet of the right-of-way, whichever is less may be up to (as seen from the property line by which it is facing): - a.
 6-feet in total height for non-single-family and two-family residential properties; or - b.
 8-feet in total height for all other uses. - 3.
-A retaining wall or combination of a fence, hedge, wall located next to and behind the forward most building, or within more than 40 feet of the right-of-way, whichever is less may be up to 8 1⁄2 feet in height from the finished grade.
+A retaining wall or combination of a fence, hedge, wall located next to and behind the forward most building, or within more than 40 feet of the right-of-way, whichever is less may be up to (as seen from the property line by which it is facing): 8 1⁄2 feet in height from the finished grade.
 Fences, hedges, and/or walls located within 2 feet above a retaining wall, as measured on a horizontal plane, shall be measured together for the purposes of determining height.